 - (1) The broad economic objective of this Plan is to maintain, and where possible improve, access to water to optimise economic benefits for agriculture, surface water-dependent industries and local economies. - (2) The targeted economic objectives of this Plan are as follows: - to provide water trading opportunities for surface water-dependent businesses, Note.
-Trading is a generic term referring to dealings under Division 4 of Part 2 of Chapter 3 of the Act. - (b) to maintain, and where possible improve, access to water up to the long term average sustainable diversion limit for agriculture, surface water-dependent businesses and landholders, up to the long-term average annual extraction limit and the long-term average sustainable diversion limit. - (c) to contribute to maintaining water quality within target ranges for agriculture, surface water-dependent businesses and landholders. - (3) The strategies for reaching the targeted economic objectives of this Plan are as follows: - (a) provide for trade of water allocations and share components subject to environmental and system constraints, access licences.
+Trading is a generic term referring to dealings under Division 4 of Part 2 of Chapter 3 of the Act. - (b) to maintain, and where possible improve, access to water up to the long-term average sustainable diversion limit for agriculture, surface water-dependent businesses and landholders, - (c) to contribute to maintaining water quality within target ranges for agriculture, surface water-dependent businesses and landholders. - (3) The strategies for reaching the targeted economic objectives of this Plan are as follows: - (a) provide for trade of water allocations and share components subject to environmental and system constraints,